 - Will surrounding yourself with temptations help you escape them (Rom 13:13–14, 1 Cor 15:33)?

-- What all must you avoid to avoid giving into temptations?
+- What must you avoid to prevent giving into temptations?
 Will you have to end some friendships?

 Other Scriptures: Luke 9:23–24, Rom 6:1–15, Gal 2:20, 5:16–24, 1 John 3:4–9.